 Joc has had a long involvement in tourism at many different levels and in 2003 completed three years as the Hertiage Tourism Coordinator for the Lake Eyre Basin.
 He has a non-sectional interest in tourism and an in-depth knowledge and association with all parts of the Lake Eyre Basin as well as a wide-ranging network of contacts throughout the rest of Australia.
 From 2004-08 he was Senior Research Fellow Indigenous Tourism based in Alice Springs and working with the Sustainable Tourism, Tropical Savannas and Desert Knowledge Cooperative Research Centres.
 He has long standing experience and involvement in a range of Aboriginal issues.

-George represents Indigenous interests in the South Australian part of the Basin
+George represents Indigenous interests in the Queensland part of the Basin

 George was born at Innamincka and lived at Planet Downs, part of Arrabury Station, until his family moved to Windorah in 1950.
 After school George worked as a stockman, head stockman and manager for 19 years at stations around the district including Nockatunga, Naryilco, Durrie, Orient and Kihee.
 Later George worked for various mining companies as a truck driver and machine operator before taking on the role as a supervisor in Road Construction and Maintenance for Barcoo Shire Council in Jundah.